bobbilee19/ambassador-guide/docs/post-meetup-report-template.md

 _Generally, what's your overview of the event?_

-_How did it go for you as a Chapter Lead?_
+_How did it go for you as a meetup host?_

 _Looking forward to the next event?
 What changes will you be making based on your experience from this event?_